cybergirlanss/P2--AttendenceManagementByFaceRecognition/README.md

 This project does not have a formal license.
 Use it at your own discretion.

-### Next Steps:
-- Copy and paste this updated version into your `README.md` file in PyCharm.
-- Follow the same steps to commit and push the changes to GitHub.

 ## Dependencies

 The following Python libraries are required for the project: